dawidhyzy/android-guidelines/project_and_code_guidelines.md

 3. Layout width and layout height
 4. Other layout attributes, sorted alphabetically
 5. Remaining attributes, sorted alphabetically

+Android Studio will do this for you anyway by selecting `⇧ + ⌥ + ⌘ + L` and ensuring that both `Optimise immports` and `Rearrange code` are selected whilst in XML files.
+I would encourage you to use `⌥ + ⌘ + L` liberally whilst working in files of all types.

 ## 2.4 Tests style rules